Country cottage in Peterchurch (Golden Valley), 9 miles from Hay on the B4348.

 Comfortable rooms, beautiful garden with views of the Golden Valley.

-Double room with ensuite and a Twin room with private bathroom (min 3 night stay)
+1 double room with ensuite, 1 double with shared bathroom and a Twin room with private bathroom (min

 A Georgian riverside townhouse with a contemporary feel